mobi-css/mobi.css/site/docs.md

 ## Indexes

-The indexes of all available classes.
+The indexes of all available classes

 - [`btn`](#-btn-)
 - [`btn-danger`](#complicate-forms)